cashmusic/rackspace-template/README.md

 ## Accessing the CASH Music Dev Instance
 The Puppet provisioning scripts will load in the SQL schema from the Platform repo and load in a default user (dev@cashmusic.org / dev).

-If you've added an entry to your /etc/hosts file (or had it done for you automatically with the HostsUpdater plugin), you should be able to access the site at http://vagrant-multi1.cashmusic.org.
-Otherwise, you can use the IP directly (defaults to 10.10.10.20).
+You should now be able to access the site at https://vagrant-multi1.cashmusic.org.
+Requests to http:// will be automatically redirected to https.
+The Vagrant site uses a self-signed certificate that you will need to trust in your browser.

 The MySQL database is cash_dev, and it can be accessed by the cash_dev_rw user without a password.